SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Experiments

 \subsection{Results}

 From an individual client perspective, the most compelling question is whether joining the SGDE protocol is beneficial from a utility standpoint.
-To answer this question, we compare the results of the \emph{Local} and \emph{Synthetic} experiments.
-In Table~\ref{tab:exps_local}, we can see that each member of the federated network improved the classification average accuracy and AUC by 2.66\% and 0.68\%, respectively over all the datasets.
+In Table~\ref{tab:exps_local}, each member of the federated network improved the classification average accuracy and AUC by 2.66\% and 0.68\%, respectively over all the datasets.
 This result allows us to assert that synthetic data coming from generators exchanged with SGDE is more effective than single-client local data to learn a classification task.
 Thus, synthetic data can effectively substitute privacy-protected local data in a machine learning procedure.
 In fact, in our experiments, SGDE is crucial to increase the amount of available information of a single client to train a machine learning model, without compromising the privacy of the other federation individuals.

-Concerning the F1 score, we see a major improvement of 10.94\% on average over all the experiments.
+Moreover, the F1 score improves by 10.94\% on average over all the experiments.
 This means that generating data from each class uniformly lowers the distribution bias with respect to underrepresented classes in unbalanced datasets, as each client has access to more information about minority classes.
 Therefore, taking part to the SGDE protocol and training a machine learning model on synthetic data is not only beneficial from the accuracy standpoint, but leads to a more fair classification performance overall.

 The results are confirmed in Table~\ref{tab:exps_test} too, where models are evaluated on the test set.
-By combining the \emph{Local} and \emph{Synthetic} experiments, we notice an average improvement of accuracy and AUC of 1.85\% and 0.36\%, respectively.
+By combining the \emph{Local} and \emph{Synthetic} experiments, there is an average improvement of accuracy and AUC of 1.85\% and 0.36\%, respectively.
 The F1 score increases by 8.06\% on average, confirming the strong fairness advantage granted by taking part in the SGDE generator exchange.